 - Camera is prone to light interference

 Key Features: RGBIC LED strip | WiFi and Bluetooth connectivity | HD 1080p Fish Eye Camera | Govee Home App | Alexa, Google Home support | Segmented color control | Responsive lighting modes | Inbuilt Mic and Music Modes | Dedicated Control Box

 What’s In the Box

-Let us take a look at what all you’ll be getting at the time of the full delivery.
-The Govee Immersion RGBIC Backlight for smart TV comes in a compact packing and has all the needful accessories for initial installation.
+Let us look at what you’ll get at the time of the full delivery.
+The Govee Immersion RGBIC Backlight for smart TV comes in a compact packing and has all the necessary accessories for initial installation.

 Apart from the RGBIC LED strip, you will be getting;

 - 1080p Fish Eye Camera Unit